argilla-io/argilla/docs/_source/guides/llms/practical_guides/fine_tune_others.md

 After [collecting the responses](/guides/llms/practical_guides/collect_responses) from our `FeedbackDataset` we can start fine-tuning our basic models.
 Due to the customizability of the `FeedbackDataset`, this might require setting up a custom post-processing workflow but we will provide some good toy examples for the text classification task.
 We will add additional support for other tasks in the future.

+Generally, this is as easy as one-two-three but does slightly differ per task.

+1. First, we define a unification strategy for responses to `questions` we want to use.
+2. Next, we then define a task-mapping.
+This mapping defines which `fields` and `questions` we want to use from our dataset for the downstream training task.
+These mappings are then used for retrieving data from a dataset and initializing the training.
+3. Lastly, we initialize the `ArgillaTrainer` and forward the task mapping, unification strategies and training framework.

 ## Text classification

 ### Background